 Ask others to prepare food for you.
 You may feel like eating, but you might not have enough energy to cook.

 - Use soft lighting and play relaxing music.

 - Eat with family or friends.

 - Listen to the radio or watch TV.

 - Try new recipes or new foods.

 When you feel up to it, make some simple meals and freeze them to eat later.
-Ask your health care provider or nurse about "Meals on Wheels" or other programs that bring food to your house.
+Ask your provider about "Meals on Wheels" or other programs that bring food to your house.

-Also ask your health care provider about any possible medicines that can stimulate your appetite to help you eat.
+Also ask your provider about any medicines that can stimulate your appetite to help you eat.

 American Cancer Society.
 Nutrition for children with cancer.
 Cancer.org web site.
 Updated June 30, 2014. www.cancer.org/treatment/children-and-cancer/when-your-child-has-cancer/nutrition.html .
 Accessed March 20, 2016.